2009 Grand Prix motorcycle racing season: Technical regulations

 Teams are allowed to replace all the parts which can be accessed without having to remove the sealing wiring.
 If the sealing wiring is broken or removed without direction by the Technical Direction, the engine will be considered "rebuilt" and engines with broken or missing security seals will be treated as a wholly new engine in the allocation.
 If a competitor, for any reason (mechanical failure, crash, major damage and so on) has to use another engine above their allocation, the Technical Director has to be informed before said engine can be used so that the Race Direction can apply the proper penalty.
 The damaged engine will be removed from the allocation and, if it is to be used again, will be treated as a new engine with the fitting penalty applied.
 There is no limit to the number of times a sealed, allocated engine can be fitted to and used in a bike, on the condition that the security seal is not broken or removed.
 Replacing an engine with another sealed engine, be it new or used, from the rider's allocation is allowed and no penalty shall be given if done.
 To prevent the running of a used, allocated engine outside of any MotoGP races, all the allocated engines will have security seals placed over either the exhaust or inlet ports (on at least one cylinder bank if the engine is a V-type) before it can leave the circuit.
-If a team wants to re-use such an allocated an sealed engine, it must first request to the Technical Director to remove all security seals.
+If a team wants to re-use such an allocated and sealed engine, it must first request to the Technical Director to remove all security seals.
 If the Technical Director or his staff discover that the security seals are not intact, the engine will be branded as a new engine in the allocation and a penalty will be handed out.